Akwd22/plsql-game/README.md

 ### Prerequisites

 - [Lazarus IDE](https://www.lazarus-ide.org/), to build the linker.
-- [Oracle DB 18c](https://docs.oracle.com/en/database/oracle/oracle-database/18/), to store the game code (I haven't tested other versions).
+- [Oracle DB 18c](https://docs.oracle.com/en/database/oracle/oracle-database/18/), to run the game logic (not sure about other versions).

 ### Installation

-**Note: currently, not all necessary source files are uploaded on the repository.**
+> **Note: currently, not all necessary source files are uploaded on the repository.**

 ~~Database-side:~~
 - ~~Import and execute each PL/SQL script in the right order:~~